CarstenGrohmann/HassHelper/README.md

 This script helps to copy sensor data from the table "states" to the statistics table in an SQLite database.

+## restore_old_sensor_data_from_backup.sh

+The script is intended to help users who purged sensor data by accident.

+This script restores old databases from backup snapshots, extracts sensor data from the short-term and long-term statistics tables, and prepares SQL statements to re-insert.

+Additionally, the script can be used to map old sensor IDs to new sensor IDs.

 ## License